-The students will have to write essays and present on topics related to the material discussed in class.
+The students will have to write two 1000-word essays on a topic related to the material discussed in class.
 The assignments will require not only profound engagement with the sources but ability to argue and substantiate their arguments.
-Additionally the digital humanities assignment that will be accompanied by a short essay will prompt the students to make connections between past and present (even the future) and better appreciate the human factor in the use of technology.
+Additionally, the digital humanities virtual activity and accompanying essay will prompt the students to make connections between past and present (even the future) and better appreciate the human factor in the use of technology.

-All essays have a presentation component.
+The essays also have a presentation component.
 The students will have to give in-class conference type presentations.
 This form of delivery will not only help them develop their public speaking skills and their confidence presenting in front of a group of people and communicating their ideas.